Quentin Williams: Personal life

 Born Quentin Phipps, he changed his surname to Williams, his mother's last name, in 2022.
 Williams was a graduate of Bryant University, where he studied business, and Villanova University, where he received a master's degree in public administration.
 At the time of his death, he was enrolled at the Harvard Kennedy School.

 Williams lived in Middletown with his wife, the former Carrissa Phillippe.
 He was a member of the Cross Street Zion AME Church in Middletown.

 Death

 On January 4, 2023, Williams was sworn in for his third term in the legislature and attended inaugural festivities for reelected governor Ned Lamont in Hartford that evening.
 At 12:48 a.m. on January 5, Williams was driving southbound on Connecticut Route 9 in Cromwell when a northbound vehicle entered the lane and struck his car head-on.
 Williams and the northbound driver both died at the scene.
+Quentin Williams was 39 years old.